 You’re lifting boxes for work, and you’re suddenly struck with a sharp, biting pain in your shoulder.
 It’s severe, and you know you didn’t just pull something — you know you’re injured.

 You do all the right things: you immediately report the injury to your supervisor or coworker, explain how it happened, and go to the emergency room.
-The hospital performs an MRI which shows multiple rotator cuff tears, which clearly started some time ago.
-However, you never had any symptoms prior to the workplace injuries.
+The hospital performs an MRI which shows multiple rotator cuff tears, which clearly started before your work injury.
+However, you never had symptoms remotely close to what you are now experiencing since your workplace injury.
 That last box you moved was the proverbial “straw that broke the camel’s back.”

 The insurance company receives your medical records showing that there was some preexisting tearing.
 Bang!
 Claim denied.

-The law of workers’ compensation is clear: Even when there is some underlying or pre-existing degeneration, if you don’t have symptoms and sustain an injury at work that “breaks the camel’s back” and causes symptoms requiring treatment, it is covered.
+Again, the law of Vermont and New Hampshire workers’ compensation is clear: Even when there is some underlying or pre-existing degeneration, if you sustain an injury at work that “breaks the camel’s back” and causes symptoms requiring treatment, it is covered.
 There’s very clear logic behind this law.
 Again, anyone over 30 years old almost definitely has some degenerative conditions.
-But it doesn’t mean we’re inhibited or injured.
+But it doesn’t mean we’re injured or inhibited from doing our job.
 Once you become injured, and it relates to the degenerative condition…well, no such injury would ever be covered if not for this rule.
 Insurance companies could always point to some underlying but meaningless condition.
-It’s not allowed because it doesn’t make sense.
+This is not allowed under Vermont and New Hampshire workers’ compensation law because it doesn’t make sense.
 The insurance companies know this, but they know you probably don’t.
 So they exploit this knowledge to issue a bogus denial, knowing you probably will never be the wiser.
-I see these denials tens of times per year.
+I see these denials in Vermont and New Hampshire workers’ compensation cases tens of times per year.
 Like other “bogus denials” we quickly get up to challenge and win these disputes.

-Repetitive Motion Work Injuries (work injuries that occur overtime as a result of repetitive motions necessary at work) are prime targets for denial in Vermont, and are almost always denied in New Hampshire.
-The argument is that you can’t prove the injury is related.
+Repetitive Motion Work Injuries (work injuries that occur overtime as a result of repetitive motions necessary at work) are prime targets for wrongful denials in Vermont workers’ compensation cases, and are almost always denied in New Hampshire workers’ compensation cases.
+The argument is that you can’t prove the injury is related to your work duties.
 Well, if it’s not related, you can’t; but even when it clearly is related, it is denied anyway.

-Again, a real life example (with changes to protect anonymity) that reflects countless cases I’ve litigated:
+Again, a real life example (with changes to protect anonymity) that reflects countless cases we have litigated:

-John Doe works in a assembly factory putting together widgets requiring more or less the same repetitive motions over a prolonged period of time.
-Throughout this time, John has experienced increasing pain, tingling and numbness from his elbow into his pinky.
-He notices increased difficulty doing his work, and doing stuff at home, such as grabbing milk out of the fridge.
+John Doe works in an assembly factory putting together widgets requiring more or less the same repetitive motions over a prolonged period of time.
+Throughout this time, John has experienced increasing pain, tingling, and numbness from his elbow into his pinky.
+He notices increased difficulty doing his work and doing stuff at home, such as grabbing milk out of the fridge.
 He goes to the doctor.

 Important side-note (as touched on above): Like all truly independent doctors, John’s personal physician has no “skin in the game.”
-His doctor doesn’t benefit from the source of the injury.
+In other words, it makes no difference to him whether Mr. Doe’s injury is work-related or not.
+He doesn’t benefit from the source of the injury.
 He’s a practitioner that treats patients — he does not work for insurance companies.
 His only job and motivation is to diagnose the injury and make his patients better, whatever the source of the injury.

 After an exhaustive examination, John’s doctor diagnosis his injury as severely inflamed tendonitis, and concludes, without question, that John’s injury is a direct result of the repetitive motion work he does for his employer.

 However, the insurance company denies the claim anyway as “unrelated,” and ushers you off to see one of its defense medical examiners that it uses time and again.
-The defense medical examiner will almost undoubtedly state that the injury is unrelated.
-They will find any excuse for the injury other than the obvious one.
+The defense medical examiner will almost certainly state that Mr. Doe’s injury is unrelated to his work.
+They will find any excuse for the cause of the injury other than the obvious one.
 And the denial will remain in place pending battle.
 I rarely cease to be amazed by how little care is put into the denial when these are brought to me.
 And so we fight.

-Many people throughout Vermont and New Hampshire have jobs that require them to travel.
-For example, housepainters and other contractors will often meet at a warehouse or some other type of headquarters before heading to the job site where the work is to be done.
+Many people throughout Vermont have jobs that require them to travel.
+For example, house painters and other contractors will often meet at a warehouse or some other type of headquarters before heading to the job site where the work is to be done.
 In most cases, if you’re involved in a motor vehicle accident to or from one of these jobs, it will be covered by workers’ compensation.

 Likewise, if your job requires you to deliver or transport materials to job sites, if you happen to get in a collision, you would also be covered by workers’ compensation in addition to any potential claim against a negligent party that caused the collision.
 Regardless of fault, you would most likely be covered under workers’ compensation.

-Almost every ongoing workers’ compensation case I’ve evaluated – even just as a favor for a friend – has displayed inadequate compensation as required by the Work Comp Acts.
-For example, I have had people bring proposed settlements to me for review just prior to signing them, and almost always find tremendous omissions amounting to thousands of dollars.
+Almost every ongoing workers’ compensation case we’ve evaluated – even just as favors for family and friends – have displayed inadequate compensation as required by the Work Comp Acts.
+For example, we have had people bring proposed settlements to us for review just prior to signing them, and almost always find tremendous omissions amounting to thousands of dollars.
 Some of them are obviously incorrect impairment ratings by some of the usual culprits (many times no impairment rating has been done at all!).
 Often times, huge portions of disability benefits haven’t been paid, and medical bills remain open because the company simply didn’t bother to pay them or erroneously argued they were unrelated.
 Vocational Rehabilitation hasn’t been offered when required.
-Most importantly, the insurance company fails to account for a proper accounting of future medical expenses, and when the settlement is signed, the employee has no other recourse.
-Amazingly, oftentimes it’s the insurance company’s refusal to simply return a call.
+Most importantly, the insurance company fails to make a proper accounting of future medical expenses, and when the settlement is signed, the employee has no other recourse.

-If you’re claim is open and being adjusted, have a workers’ compensation attorney review it.
-In my practice, we offer free analysis and consultations.
-Hopefully all is well and you can check back in with us as you see fit.
+If your claim is open and being adjusted, have a workers’ compensation attorney review it.
+Sabbeth Law offers free analysis and consultations.
+Hopefully, all is well and you can check back in with us as you see fit.
 The value of peace of mind in learning your claim is going properly, or, alternatively, catching issues before the horse is all the way out of the barn and running amok, is well worth your time and is free.

-We specialize in workers’ compensation cases throughout Vermont and New Hampshire.
-If you would like to discuss your case or potential claim, call me at 802-457-111 or click here.
-I will be more than happy to speak with you free of charge.
-If I do not take your case, I will do my best to give you direction.
+We specialize in workers’ compensation cases throughout Vermont.
+If you would like to discuss your case or potential claim, call us at 802-457-1111 or click here.
+We will be more than happy to speak with you free of charge.
+If we do not take your case, we will do our best to give you direction.